megu5202/Paper/presentation.md

 Instead of having create new classes for each type of object.

-Instead you can create one genericed class.
+Instead you can create one genericized class.

 It is more efficient and creates a smaller code base.